 Introduction to PostgreSQL FORMAT

-The PostgreSQL provides us with the FORMAT() function which givens the formatted output based on the format string.
+The PostgreSQL provides the FORMAT() function, which gives the formatted output based on the format string.
 The PostgreSQL FORMAT function is the same as the sprintf() function provided in the C programming language.
-The PostgreSQL FORMAT is an extension of the built-in function provided by PostgreSQL for formatting.
-The PostgreSQL FORMAT() functions help us to build the dynamic SQL statements or get the formatted result which contains various operations provided on string input like concatenation etc. The input array values are considered as ordinary arguments to the FORMAT() function.
+PostgreSQL FORMAT is an extension of the built-in function provided by PostgreSQL for formatting.
+The PostgreSQL FORMAT() functions help us to build the dynamic SQL statements or get the formatted result which contains various operations provided on string input like concatenation etc. The input array values are considered ordinary FORMAT() function arguments.

 Syntax of PostgreSQL FORMAT